eslint/eslint/docs/user-guide/configuring/configuration-files.md

 ## Extending Configuration Files

-A configuration file can extend the set of enabled rules from base configurations.
+A configuration file, once extended, can inherit all the traits of another configuration file (including rules, plugins, and language options) and modify all the options.

 The `extends` property value is either: